carrickcheah/agentic_bi_system/app/README.md

 ## Summary

 The Agentic SQL Backend represents a paradigm shift from traditional BI tools to autonomous business intelligence.
-By combining advanced AI reasoning with sophisticated database orchestration, it delivers strategic insights that help organizations make data-driven decisions with confidence.
+By combining advanced AI reasoning with sophisticated database orchestration through MCP clients, it delivers strategic insights that help organizations make data-driven decisions with confidence.

 The 6-phase architecture ensures optimal resource utilization while maintaining the flexibility to handle everything from simple operational queries to complex strategic investigations.